 We had a free morning yesterday, and I think most of us spent it poking around in antiques shops and English bakeries!
 It was wonderful.
 I found beautiful hard-bound historical fiction books at giveaway prices (good thing I emptied a suitcase the first night giving away Kanga fabric and tote bags!).
 I also walked down the main street to see if the bookshop I remembered from six years ago was still there and found it was closed through the 14th for a family holiday.
 Oh, well….

-Old Hardwick Hall, which Bess built before starting on the larger and grander Hardwick Hall.
+Above is the old Hardwick Hall, which Bess built before starting on the larger and grander Hardwick Hall.
 The old one fell into decay and has had a starring role in many “Jane Eyre” film adaptations as Mr. Rochester’s burnt out “Thornfield Hall.”

 At 11:30 we headed to Hardwick Hall for lunch and our tour.
 I hadn’t visited Hardwick in 2006, opting for Chatsworth instead, but Suzi put a bug in my ear last year by asking me what I knew about Bess of Hardwick.
 What I knew wouldn’t have filled a matchbook, so I bought a copy of Bess of Hardwick: Empire Builder by Mary Lovell and devoured it…twice.
-Bess was an amazing woman who outlived four husbands and made amazing use of her wealth and position.
+Bess was an amazing woman who outlived four husbands and made incredible use of her wealth and position.
 Some judged her hard and shrewd, but she really managed to take a lot of lemons and make lemonade out of them.
 She also became the founder of the House of Devonshire, which produced many famous (infamous?) people in British history.

 Bess and her fourth husband started off on the right foot with a marriage grounded in love and mutual respect.
 He called her his “sweet None,” and she wrote adoring letters to him.
 And then they undertook the keeping of Mary, Queen of Scots, who was under house arrest to prevent her taking the throne from Elizabeth I. At first, the couple felt honored and were ecstatic about keeping Mary.
 However, Mary had a terrible reputation for charming the socks off any man who came within her circle, and she began to worm her way in between Bess and the Earl of Shrewsbury.
 Her upkeep was also incredibly expensive, and the crown didn’t reimburse as promised.
 This ate away at the Shrewsbury fortune and soured the marriage.
 Bess did her utmost to speak only kind words of her husband, but he became increasingly erratic, moody, and even borderline insane by the end.
 It was apparent that even Queen Elizabeth realized how incapacitated he had become when they met (he was one of her privy counselors).